mortenhaahr/ThesisPlayground/test_overview.md

     - The pump is behaving wierdly and takes a while to rebuild the pressure

 ### 20231101_1211_stable_shower_7L
-This is a concatination of 2 samples due to logging error.
-This sample contains both a measurement of flow at 7L and max flow for shower.
-The samples should be separated later.
 - No flow for 6 seconds
 - The shower is opened and tuned to about 7L of flow
     - Done at 29 seconds
 - Steady flow at about 7L of flow untill 117 seconds
 - Shower is turned off
     - Done at 123 seconds
-- No flow untill 184 seconds
+- No flow for rest of sample
     - The pump is behaving wierdly and takes a while to rebuild the pressure

-    - This is the split point between the two samples
+### 20231101_1215_stable_shower_full
+This sample was subject to a logging error and therefore starts a bit differently from most other samples.
 - Shower is turned all the way up
-    - Steady at 225 seconds
+    - Steady at 6 seconds
-- Steady flow untill 317 seconds
+- Steady flow untill 114 seconds
 - Shower is turned off
     - Takes 5 seconds
 - No flow for rest of sample
+    - The pump is behaving wierdly and takes a while to rebuild the pressure
 ### 20231101_1218_stable_kc_sink
 - No flow for 9 seconds
 - The sink in the kitchen is opened all the way